rops/SinatraProxy/README.md

 SinatraProxy
 ============

-Example of how to quickly build a proxy for some website you are not allowed to visit by your provider (piratebay?) using the Sinatra framework.
+Example of how to quickly build a proxy for some website you are not allowed to visit by your provider (piratebay?google?) using the Sinatra framework.

 Let's say you can't access www.google.com.
 Just edit `proxino.rb` and set the uri: